A Comprehensive Guide to Taxes in Cyprus: Simplified

 Registration, Returns and Payment

-Every business, whether that be a company or an individual, has to register for VAT and obtain a VAT number if they meet one of the following conditions:
+Every business, whether that be a company or an individual, has to register for VAT if they meet one of the following:

 • They expect to exceed €15,600 within the next 30 days